 This cherry chocolate chip ice cream is a favourite because:

-- It’s impressive but secretly very easy to make.
+- Easy to make.
+It’s impressive but secretly very easy to make.
 The best kind of recipe!

-- It’s really one of the best ways to enjoy sweet cherries on a warm summer day.
+- Cherry flavour shines through.
+It’s really one of the best ways to enjoy sweet cherries on a warm summer day.
+And no, there’s no hint of cough medicine flavour here at all.

 How to make cherry chocolate chip ice cream